 He should apply himself to the country’s real problems.
 The economy should be allowed to promote economic growth.
 Education should educate, and not put the educationally needful lethargically through the motions while the commercially successful use graduate studies as a receptacle for the placation of their psychiatric lacunae by turning out hundreds of thousands of graduates mistakenly conditioned to believe that they have actually learned something useful.
 Education isn’t really a federal prerogative, though successive presidents have tried to make it so, and, in America, ultimately only the president can lead.
 He is, as the longest-serving occupant of the position said, “the head of the American people.”
 This president should act like it and do the job he is paid to do.

 — Conrad Black is the author of Franklin Delano Roosevelt: Champion of Freedom, Richard M. Nixon: A Life in Full, A Matter of Principle, and the recently published Flight of the Eagle: The Grand Strategies That Brought America from Colonial Dependence to World Leadership.
-He can be reached at[email protected].
+He can be reached firstname.lastname@example.org.